dominickwok/pm-criteria/README.md

 ## Desired strengths

 ### Product Strategy (25%)
-* Owns a clear, accessible product strategy that states the vision, goals, and roadmap for the product
+* Owns a single, documented, clear, accessible product strategy that states the vision, goals, and roadmap for the product
     - Vision
         + Substantiates the product vision by *articulating the customer challenge, industry, business opportunity, competitors, differentiation, weaknesses, reference customers, go-to-market, and other details relevant to the product*
         + Informs product strategy by understanding end-user goals and frustrations through regular engagement with new and existing customers